Teaching TOEIC Linking Words the Fun Way

-5) And finally to double check their answer choice with the punctuation.
+5) And finally test takers can double check their answer choice with the punctuation.
 Is the linking word followed by a comma, or preceded by a semicolon?

-Here’s a game I created to teach 26 linking words for the TOEIC® reading test sections V and VI.
-This game could be used for teaching the use of linking words for intermediate level students to embellish and add clarity to emails and presentations.
+This game is designed for the TOEIC reading test sections V and VI but could be used for teaching the use of linking words for intermediate level students to embellish and add clarity to emails and presentations.

 2) For each Handout file: